byjg/php-rest-reference-architecture/docs/concepts/dependency-injection.md

 ## Environment Hierarchy

-The available environments are defined in the `config/ConfigBootstrap.php` file.
+The environments and their inheritance are defined in `ByJG\Gluo\Config\BaseConfigBootstrap` (byjg/gluo-core); the project's `api/config/ConfigBootstrap.php` just extends it.

 The project has four environments with the following inheritance hierarchy: